telosnetwork/node-template/DEV_SETUP.md

-# Local Dev Environment Tutorial
+# Local Dev Network Tutorial

 __Clone the node template repo at the root of this directory and follow along to learn how to create a local EOSIO developer network.__